 Basic Log4j2 configuration

-supported.
+file.
 I will be using XML in these examples.
 The configuration file should be named

 log4j2.xml and exist somewhere in your classpath.